Discover more from time spent offline

 Did you know the first email was sent in 1971?

-The average full-time worker in America receives 120 messages per day and spends around 2.6 hours reading and answering emails.
-On average, professionals check their email 15 times per day, or every 37 minutes.
-What causes such compulsive email habit?
-Most importantly, what can one do about it?
+The average full time worker in America receives 120 messages per day and spends around 2.6 hours reading and answering emails.
+On average, professionals check their email 15 times per day— or every 37 minutes.
+What causes such compulsive email habit, and most importantly, what can one do about it?
 Read my five tips for reducing inbox clutter for a healthier co-existence with email.

-By now, we all know the world is full of too many distractions.
-The ability to stay focused on what is important is a rarity.
-In an age of the attention economy, how do we get the best from technology without letting it get the best of us?
-Nir Eyal proposes some ideas in Indistractable: How to Control Your Attention and Choose Your Life.
+By now, we all know the world is full of too many distractions and the ability to stay focused on what is important is a rarity.
+In the age of the attention economy, how do we get the best from technology without letting it get the best of us?
+Nir Eyal proposes some ideas in his book Indistractable: How to Control Your Attention and Choose Your Life.

-Nir Eyal: What makes technology so habit-forming?
-One of the best videos on the topic.
-Enjoy!
+Nir Eyal: What makes technology so habit-forming? is one of the best videos on the topic.